 A higher dimension than 2 — perform multidimensional concatenation on the inputs

-Connect to the Concatenate block all of the buses that you want to be in the array of buses.
+Connect to the Concatenate block all the buses that you want to be in the array of buses.